-If you fancy combining backpacking with exploring the open roads of the east coast of America, then fly-drives are a great way to experience the States as they’re meant to be experienced: over land.
+If you fancy combining backpacking with exploring the open roads of the east coast of America, then fly-drives are a great way to experience the States as they’re meant to be experienced: overland.

-A three-week road trip on Highway 95, takes you fifteen hundred miles, ten states and Washington, DC, all the way down to Miami.
+A three-week road trip on Highway 95 takes you fifteen hundred miles, ten states, and Washington, DC, all the way down to Miami.

-Spend a couple of days here to bite into and savor the Big Apple for yourself, whether you want to stroll through Central Park, go to the Museum of Modern Art or get lost in its avenues.
+Spend a couple of days here to bite into and savor the Big Apple for yourself, whether you want to stroll through Central Park, go to the Museum of Modern Art, or get lost in its avenues.

-Carry on driving south on Highway 95 and you’ll pass through Philadelphia: rich in history, this city will captivate you with its colonial charm.
+Carry on driving south on Highway 95, and you’ll pass through Philadelphia: rich in history, this city will captivate you with its colonial charm.

-But we recommend carrying on south, exploring the Colonial Parkway and aim for the Outerbanks of North Carolina, the world’s longest stretch of barrier islands.
+But we recommend carrying on south, exploring the Colonial Parkway, and aiming for the Outer Banks of North Carolina, the world’s longest stretch of barrier islands.

 Spend an evening and a day here visiting the lighthouse and looking at the lovingly restored colonial properties before heading down to Jacksonville.

-Jacksonville is the largest city in Florida and, with its deep port, played a strategically important part in the Civil War, changing hands between the Unions and the Confederates several times.
+Its deep port played a strategically important part in the Civil War, changing hands between the Unions and the Confederates several times.

 After you’ve been dazzled by the length and breadth of Florida state – the beaches, Kennedy Space Center, the amusement parks – carry on down to the glamorous nightlife and art deco buildings of Miami.

-Here you can park your automobile ready to be collected, kick off your back pack and lose yourself in everything Miami has to offer.
+Here you can park your automobile ready to be collected, kick off your backpack and lose yourself in everything Miami has to offer.

-Go and see the parrots in Jungle Island Miami, stroll down Ocean Drive, or use Miami as a base to go off and explore the Bahamas; the holiday atmosphere of this warm southern state is sure to be a reward for all those weeks of driving…
+Go and see the parrots in Jungle Island Miami, stroll down Ocean Drive, or use Miami as a base to go off and explore the Bahamas; the holiday atmosphere of this warm southern state is sure to be a reward for all those weeks of driving.

 This post was brought to you by Smartsave.